Eldfin/SLIFOX/README.md

 - `image_stack_err`: np.ndarray (n, m, p)
     The standard deviation (error) of the measured intensities in the image stack.
     Default options is the sqrt of the intensities.
-- `init_fit_filter`: None or list
+- `pre_filter`: None or list
-    List that defines which filter to apply before the first fit.
+    List that defines which filter to apply before the peak finding.
-    This filter will be applied on the intensities before doing anything and
-    will be remove after one fit is done.
-Then the normal fitting process starts with
-    this result as initial guess.
     First value of the list is a string with:
     "fourier", "gauss", "uniform", "median", "moving_average", or "savgol".
     The following one to two values are the params for this filter (scipy docs).